Every wonder how personality quizzes are made?

 If you are interested in creating one yourself, you might be relieved to know that you don’t necessarily need to use some super sophisticated software or spend a ton of money to have one created.
 There are a few easy-to-use tools that you can use to build these quizzes completely for free.

-Google forms happen to be one of these tools.
-And although the platform is incredibly easy to use, creating personality quizzes isn’t necessarily intuitive.
+Google Forms happens to be one of these tools.
+And although the platform is incredibly easy to use in general, creating personality quizzes isn’t necessarily intuitive.